equinix-labs/metal-iot/README.md

 You will need to [install Terraform](https://www.terraform.io) for this step.

-* Set your Packet API and project ID in the .tf files in `/k8s`.
+* Set your Packet API and project ID in a terraform.tfvars file in `/k8s`.

 * Enter [the `k8s` folder](/k8s/) and apply the terraform plan.